 The top coat is the next step.
 You can do one or two coats.
 The thicker you apply the paint, the more work it will be to expose the bottom layer.
 You can see some of the dings and scrapes a little more clearly with the top coat applied.
 Now let it dry COMPLETELY.
 Your project has to be thoroughly dry before you begin to sand.

 After everything is good and dry, it’s time to begin sanding.
 If you begin to sand and have blotchy paint left behind on your sandpaper, it’s not ready.
 Give it more time to dry.
 I use a combination of my orbital sander and good ol’ hand sanding.
 Some recommend to stay away from the power sanders, but I like to use a fine grit like 320 and that seems to remove it lightly without stripping down to the base in seconds.
 Go over the entire piece, especially your edges and anywhere that you would normally see more wear and tear.
 There really is no right or wrong here.
 Work on it until you get a look that appeals to you.

 After your glaze work has dried you can apply your first coat of sealer.
 It’s important to seal in all your hard work, so it won’t be destroyed once you put the piece into use.
-It’s always good to do at least 2 coats (light sanding in between), but 3 or more is recommended for something getting daily use like a table top or even this little stool.
-My daughter uses hers pretty much everywhere.
-The time adds up here as you have to wait many an hour between coats.
+It’s always good to do at least 2 coats (light sanding in between), but 3 or more is recommended for something getting daily use like a table top.
 The polyurethanes are available in different finishes, so you go with a more matte satin finish or something shiny like a semi-gloss.

 Once all your coats of polyurethane (or whatever you choose to seal it with) are finally dry, you’re done.
 A project like this can be done in a weekend and most of those hours are spent waiting for paint or stain to dry not in actual labor.
 Have fun!!